puppetlabs/leatherman/README.md

 add_definitions(-DLEATHERMAN_I18N)
 ```

+The format strings in logging (the first argument) will automatically be
+extracted for the translation template file and translated.
+Substitution
+arguments will not, and must be explicitly translated.

 To translate strings outside of logging, use the
 `leatherman::locale::translate` and `leatherman::locale::format`
 helpers.
 Strings passed to the helpers will be extracted to .po files.